 Audit channel performance

 Reviewing cost-per-lead by source identifies which channels deliver the most value.
-Reallocating funds from poor performers to top channels maximizes the impact of the budget.
-Data audits prevent wasted spend on websites that generate low-quality inquiries.
-Historical performance guides the selection of future marketing tactics for the community.
-Regular reviews maintain a lean and effective outreach program for the property.
+Reallocating funds from poor performers to top channels maximizes the impact of the budget and prevent wasted spend on websites that generate low-quality inquiries.

 Allocate budget

 Spending splits between digital, social, and resident programs vary by property lifecycle.
 Lease-up assets require a higher initial investment in awareness and lead capture tactics.
 Established properties focus on lower-cost resident retention and referral programs.
-Balancing paid and organic efforts ensures a steady flow of leads throughout the year.
-Budgeting follows the specific revenue goals and occupancy needs of the asset.
+Balancing paid and organic efforts can ensure a steady flow of leads throughout the year.

 Set a campaign calendar

 A monthly campaign calendar organizes themes, seasonal events, and social media posting schedules.
 Advance planning ensures that all marketing materials are ready before a campaign begins.
-Consistency in posting and event hosting builds a reliable brand presence for the property.
-Teams coordinate digital ads with physical events to maximize the impact of the outreach.
 A structured schedule prevents marketing fatigue and keeps the community message fresh.

 Measure, report, and reallocate monthly